 The revolution is under way: infrastructure has become a critical element of a country’s economic, social and environmental development.
 Aware of the importance of such structures, investors are looking to pursue sustainable and innovative infrastructure projects to meet current and future needs.

 The transition to green energy is one of the main drivers of these developments, with massive investment in renewable energy and the production of decarbonised energy.
 The related infrastructure is also on the rise, facilitating better management of resources and the optimisation of services for individuals.

 In this context, we support our clients to assess investment opportunities and understand the related risks.
 We also support them in the financing, management and operational control of their projects.

-This series showcases the insights from the minds behind some of the engineering marvels in Dubai.
-We hope it will inform and inspire the actions in our wonderful construction industry.
+This series showcases insights from the minds behind some of the engineering marvels in Dubai.
+We hope it will inform and inspire actions in our wonderful construction industry.
 The series (filmed during Q1 2021) covers four main themes: Teamwork and culture – with some tips on different management styles, collaboration between different parties and its impact on project delivery, reducing waste in construction, and barriers to implementing technology in the sector.

 - Volkan Yerdelen: Project Director – SLS Tower, completed in 2021

 - Yannic Leveque: Head of Architecture – Royal Atlantis and Uptown Tower, under construction